gracesopha/tutorme/persona.md

 ### **Goal:**
 Aiming to catch up on course content after taking a course without much prior experience
 ### How can we help:
-- Enables students to easily
+- Enables students to easily search for other students who have mastered the material to offer tutoring services
-s
+- Provides access to free online study resources that can help students with their studying
+- Allows students at any level of expertise to find and offer help to other students

 ## Persona 2

 ### **Name:**
-John Doe
+Jane Doe
 ### **Background:**
 - Full-time graduate student at IIT majoring in Cybersecurity
 - Prior summer internship at IBM